-Like its German equivalent the Italian navy preferred the building of tiny destroyer-type escorts, generally named torpedo boats.
+Like its German equivalent, the Italian navy preferred the building of tiny destroyer-type escorts, generally named torpedo boats.
 Although an extended group of similar classes had been completed through the mid-1920s, the class had lapsed for a 10 years prior to being started again with the 32-strong Spica class, laid down between 1934 and 1937.
-The design was dependant upon that of the Maestrale class destroyers then finishing but, though superficially equivalent in general profile, their solitary funnel didn’t have the huge trunking of that of the bigger ships, becoming it did only 1 boiler room.
+The design was dependent upon that of the Maestrale class destroyers then finishing but, though superficially equivalent in general profile, their solitary funnel didn’t have the huge trunking of that of the bigger ships, becoming it did only 1 boiler room.
 The primary armament was composed of 100-mm (3.94-in) guns of a fresh design with a commendable 16-km (10-mile) range.
 As these came only in individual mountings, 3 had been placed in the normal design of 1 ahead and 2 superimposed aft.
-Even though earlier torpedo boats had been equipped with 533-mm (21-in) torpedo tubes, the Spicas reverted to the prior 450-mm ( 17.72-in) tubes of significantly lesser striking capability and range.
-For several unusual purpose these were at first single, on the sides mountings only, later on swapped for the more reasonable double centreline type.
-As with many Italian ships they could place mines but were additionally fitted for high-speed minesweeping, with noticeable paravanes and associated gear right aft.
+Even though earlier torpedo boats had been equipped with 533-mm (21-in) torpedo tubes, the Spicas reverted to the prior 450-mm (17.72-in) tubes of significantly lesser striking capability and range.
+For several unusual purposes these were at first single, on the sides mountings only, later on swapped for the more reasonable double centreline type.
+As with many Italian ships, they could place mines but were additionally fitted for high-speed mine sweeping, with noticeable paravanes and associated gear right aft.

 Users: Italy, Sweden, Germany.

 Specifications for Spica class

 |Propulsion||two sets of Tosi geared steam turbines with two shafts|

 |Range||1,9210 nm at 15 kts|

 |Anti-Aircraft||four twin and two single 20-mm AA, two single 13,2-mm (0.52-in) AA guns|